catalyzeio/stratum-docs/guides/node-mongo.md

    });
    ```

    As with the `PORT` environment variable, you should pull your MongoDB connection information from the `DATABASE_URL` environment variable.
-If you have more than one database in your environment, use the [PaaS dashboard](https://dashboard.catalyze.io/) to determine which environment variable to use.
+If you have more than one database in your environment, use the [Stratum dashboard](https://dashboard.catalyze.io/) to determine which environment variable to use.

 3. Run your updated code, then point your browser to [http://127.0.0.1:8088](http://127.0.0.1:8088) to see it working.